Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Quantitative Measure: Attempted vs. Completed

-For students to progress through the program to graduate within the maximum time frame, all KHSC-KansasCOM students must complete 67 percent of credit hours attempted for federal student aid purposes.
-In determining pace progression, KHSC-KansasCOM calculates a completion rate for each student.
+For students to progress through the program to graduate within the maximum time frame, all KHSU-KansasCOM students must complete 67 percent of credit hours attempted for federal student aid purposes.
+In determining pace progression, KHSU-KansasCOM calculates a completion rate for each student.
 The completion rate is the total number of credit hours successfully completed divided by the total number of credit hours attempted.
 Pass/ Fail courses are considered in the attempted credits.
 Credit hours cannot be rounded up to meet the minimum SAP standards.

 Attempted hours not earned include any grade of Fail (F), Incomplete (I), Withdrawal (W), Administrative Withdrawal (AW), or Administrative Drop (AD).